Rose-OS/Desktop-Rose/README.md

 ## Desktop

-A Linux distribution that emphasizes customization while maintaining ease of use and minimalism.
+An ooperating system that emphasizes customization while maintaining ease of use and minimalism.

 ## Releases